catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 - progress bar on possible duplicate import is too short
 - copy name fails title sort in duplicate banagement
 - populate new tone fields
-[+] add read library option
+[x] add read library option
 -- prepare the rebuild option
 -- are duplicate decompressed folder deleted?
-- redo save track at pack with update function
+[-] redo save track at pack with update function
-[+] wrap up the audit trail...only at succesfull import u update the table
+[x] wrap up the audit trail...only at succesfull import u update the table
-	[+] at deletion please remove from imported audit trail [+] duplicate also shows in winmerge Tones
+	[+] at deletion please remove from imported audit trail [x] duplicate also shows in winmerge Tones
-[+] fix stop import from duplicate screen
+[x] fix stop import from duplicate screen
-[-] cacke give errors
+[x] cacke give errors
 - fix som wm dupli buttons not being enabled
 -- improve the overlay
-[-] fix for import unique hash foar any
+[-] fix for import unique hash for any
 [-] fix for rebuild missing file
 [-] disable old and L->r
-[+] add unique key for each packed&imported thing so to read libs
+[x] add unique key for each packed&imported thing so to read libs
 	[+] use also name as identifier
-[+] profiles should be a table
+[x] profiles should be a table
 	[-] all options should be a table

 (prev release; but maybe not thuroughly tested)